 Umbilical tissue cells have great therapeutic and biotechnological potential: they replace damaged or non-functioning cells.

-Umbilical tissue is a rich source of mesenchymal stem cells capable of differentiating into a wide range of tissues, such as bone tissue, cartilage, tendons, muscles, nerves or liver.
-They can also be found in cord blood, although to a much lesser extent, as well as in placental tissue.
+Umbilical tissue is a rich source of mesenchymal stem cells capable of differentiating into a wide range of tissue, such as bone, cartilage, tendons, muscles, nerves or liver.
+These cells can also be found in cord blood, although to a much lesser extent, as well as in placental tissue.

 Mesenchymal stem cells are probably the most promising type of cells for cell therapy, recovery treatment of damaged organs and treatment of various diseases.